ehsanl/Ehsan_Lotfi_task/README.md

 Running Playbook using Jenkins

 Once all values are updated, you can then run the playbook against your nodes.
-To use a Declarative Pipeline all you need is to put the Jenkinsfile in the root of your project in source repository
+To use a Declarative Pipeline all you need is to put the Jenkinsfile in the root of your project in source repository and run related job through the Jenkins gui(localhost:8080) and check the out put in consul view